TheWorldAtMyFingerTips/My_Projects/python/README.md

 ### Dataset Introduction
-The [Instagram Top Post Dataset](https://www.kaggle.com/rezaunderfit/instagram-top-post) consists of 16 independent variables (of "like_count", "hashtag_count", "is_verified", "is_video", etc.) with a target column of "is_top".
+The [Instagram Top Post Dataset](https://www.kaggle.com/rezaunderfit/instagram-top-post) consists of 16 independent variables (of `like_count`, `hashtag_count`, `is_verified`, `is_video`, etc.) with a target column of "is_top".
 It is a balanced dataset which contains a total of 2170 entries, with 1099 top posts and 1071 not top posts.

 ### Problem Statement
 **Which variables hold higher weightage in making a post come up on top?** This project uses Machine Learning Models of `Logistic Regression` and `Random Forest` in sifting out the "super" variables.